JJeeff248/cotiss-project/README.md

     - The correct VPC with subnets.
     - An application load balancer with a target group.
     - The correct capacity numbers.
-19. Click "Create auto scaling group".
+19. Click "Create auto-scaling group".
 20. Go to the [EC2 Load Balancers console](https://console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#LoadBalancers).
 21. Copy the DNS name of the load balancer.
 22. Paste the DNS name into a web browser and confirm the website is working.

 ![A screenshot displaying the website working](./images/asg_website.PNG)

-## Implenentation - Level 2
+## Implementation - Level 2

 ### ZIP of the website